Tracy Ringolsby: Other activities

 Ringolsby is a co-founder of Baseball America and a former member of the board of directors for the Professional Baseball Scouts Foundation during its existence.
 He was a member of the Society for American Baseball Research from 1979 through 2009, and rejoined for 2014–15.
 He wrote a syndicated baseball column from 1986–2006, and was a columnist for FoxSports.com from April 2006 until July 2012.

 Ringolsby was a member of the board of directors of the Cowboy Joe Club at the University of Wyoming for 12 years, and a former member of the Board of Directors of the National Western Stock Show.

+Personal life

-Ringolsby and his wife, Jane, live outside of Cheyenne, Wyoming, with their five horses, Donotto, Alpo, Sunny, Valkyra and Simon.
+Ringolsby and his wife, Jane, live outside of Cheyenne, Wyoming, with their four horses, Donotto, Sunny, Valkyra and Simon.
 His daughter, Laramie, and grandson, Scout, reside in Cheyenne.
 Ringolsby is a member of a pioneer family in Wyoming with roots to three of the four families that originally settled southeast Wyoming and southwest Nebraska—the Wilkinson, Golden and Tracy families.